codeseven-co/fitisland-server/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'HappyPerson.FIT ISLAND' is invalid and this project uses 'HappyPerson.FIT.ISLAND' instead.
+* The original package name 'happyperson.FIT ISLAND' is invalid and this project uses 'happyperson.FIT.ISLAND' instead.

 # Getting Started